Snaps: Now you've got it!

 Anthony: I just wrote out a check to myself.
 As treasurer, the bank asked me no questions.

 Snaps: Only a rat would steal another guy's extortion money.

 Anthony: Here's my offer: You give me back the jewels that are rightfully mine, and I'll give you back the money, which isn't.

 Snaps: All right, I guess you outsmarted me.
 You give me that money, and I'll give you these jewels.

-- Pretty in Mink: Sofia wears a couple, and the maid wears a fur coat after she leaves to get married.
+- Pretty in Mink: Sofia wears a couple, including a fox wrap dyed scarlet, and the maid wears a fur coat after she leaves to get married.

 - Punny Name: Snaps Provolone, especially since provolone is a well-known Italian cheese; this movie can be considered one of Sylvester Stallone's "cheesier" performances.

 - Really Gets Around: Lisa, according to the conversation between Snaps and Sofia:Sofia: I just came from Lisa's bedroom.